 The Arizona Tax Court was established by the legislature in 1988 as a department of Maricopa County Superior Court.
 One of the first such courts in the country, it was designed to provide taxpayers a judicial forum, independent of the Department of Revenue, with the same specialized expertise in tax law, with the goal of promoting consistency.
 To that end, the Tax Court is given jurisdiction over tax cases statewide (although property tax appeals still may, at the taxpayer’s option, be brought in Superior Court in the county where the property is located); apart from the Supreme Court, it is the only court in Arizona with statewide jurisdiction.
 Consistency is further advanced by the long-term commitment of the judges who preside over the Tax Court: since the appointment of Judge William T. Moroney Jr. in 1988, only ten people, including the currently assigned judge, Sara J. Agne, have held the position.

-The Tax Court is currently located in the historic Old Courthouse at 125 West Washington Street in downtown Phoenix, in the very courtroom where Sandra Day O’Connor presided when she sat on the Superior Court bench in the 1970s (her bailiff, since admitted to the bar, has argued before the Tax Court in that room).
-The law allows the Tax Court to hear cases in other county seats (at that county’s expense), but to date that option has not been exercised; there have been experiments with trying small claims cases outside Phoenix, but none is currently active.
+The Tax Court is currently located in the East Court Building at 101 West Jefferson Street in downtown Phoenix.
+The law allows the Tax Court to hear cases in other county seats (at that county’s expense), but to date that option has not been exercised.
+There have been experiments with trying small claims cases outside Phoenix, but none is currently active.

 This page was last updated on: